icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 ### Performance

-* [detective](https://github.com/angular-architects/detective) - Detective leverages forensic code analysis at the architectural level to uncover hidden patterns in your codebase.
+* [detective](https://github.com/angular-architects/detective) - Uses forensic code analysis at the architectural level to reveal hidden patterns within your codebase.
 * [hawkeye](https://github.com/angular-experts-io/hawkeye) - A powerful tool designed to help developers visualize and optimize their JavaScript bundles.
 With our intuitive interface, you can gain deep insights into your project's bundle structure, identifying large modules, dependencies, and assets that may be impacting performance.
 * [microwave](https://github.com/jscutlery/devkit/tree/main/packages/microwave) - Optimize Angular change detection effortlessly.
 * [ngememoize](https://github.com/akbarsaputrait/ngememoize) - Easily boost the performance of your Angular applications by memoizing functions and getters with this lightweight and simple-to-use library.